programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-19.png" alt="DataFrame containing columns for paper genre and counts of each part-of-speech tag appearing in each paper." caption="Figure 19: DataFrame with counts of each part-of-speech usage in English and Biology papers" %}

-Now we can calculate the amount of times, on average, that each part-of-speech appears in Biology versus English papers.
-To do so, we will use the `.groupby()` and `.mean()` functions to group all part-of-speech counts from the Biology texts together and calculate the mean usage of each part-of-speech, and do the same for the English texts.
-We'll round the counts to the nearest whole number:
+Now you can calculate the amount of times, on average, that each part-of-speech appears in Biology versus English papers.
+To do so, you use the `.groupby()` and `.mean()` functions to group all part-of-speech counts from the Biology texts together and calculate the mean usage of each part-of-speech, before doing the same for the English texts.
+The following code also rounds the counts to the nearest whole number:

 ```
 average_pos_df = pos_counts.groupby(['DISCIPLINE']).mean()